liusd-cn/plugin-encrypt-body/README.md

 # Rewrite Body

-Rewrite body is a middleware plugin for [Traefik](https://github.com/traefik/traefik) which rewrites the HTTP response body by replacing a search regex by a replacement string.
+Encrypt body is a middleware plugin for [Traefik](https://github.com/traefik/traefik) which encrypt the HTTP response body by replacing a search regex by a encrypt and replacement string.

 ## Configuration